bitrot7/Intrigue2/core/README.md

-Intrigue2 an API for building real 3D games with LibGDX
+Intrigue2

 Entity Component Systems.
 A more data oriented approach to games.
 You will find a strategy like this under the hood of most modern game engines.

-In short, Remove the traditional OOP idea of objects and think of a general game object -- an entity.
+Remove the traditional OOP idea of objects and think of a general game object -- an entity.
 A game object (entity )that performs no calculations (has no non getter setter methods) it simply holds data to be mutated.
 This data is partitioned into components.

 In normal OOP game programming you might have: